 Promoters and agents want to see comedians in action.
 You can play with your website ’til you’re blue in the face, adding brilliant blog posts, thrilling podcasts and side-splitting features.
 But a video of you doing your stuff on stage will get you better results than anything else, assuming you’ve already taken into account points one and two above.

 A top agent will always ask for a link to your show reel.
 And they’ll make a decision in just a couple of minutes.
 If you don’t already include videos of you in action, perhaps you could do a free gig and ask if someone can record the event in return.

 4. Keep your website fresh and current

 There’s only one thing worse than not having a website, and that’s having an out-dated one.
+We keep our clients sites updated thorugh WordPress.
 Listing out of date gigs is the quickest way to look like an amateur.
 We’re constantly amazed by how few comedians, even the most successful, leave old gig listings on their websites.
 It’s crazy, especially when an experienced website designer will make sure old gig dates are automatically hidden from view, which means you don’t even have to think about it.